Jcooob/Jcooob/README.md

   </li>

   <li>
-  <h3>Femax</h3>
+  <h3>ChicCloset</h3>
   <p>
-    Femax is a project focused on creating a desktop application for real estate management, which allows the administrator(s) to view, enter, modify, and delete information from the database through a simple and intuitive interface.
+    ChicCloset is an e-commerce platform focused on the sale of elegant clothing.
+It features filters and sorting options to facilitate searches, along with a simple and intuitive interface designed with an innovative approach to enhance the         user experience.
+It offers various interfaces to make navigation and management of user data and personal information seamless within our application.
   </p>
   <div style="display: flex; gap: 50px; justify-content: center; margin-top: 25px;">
     <img alt="Femax - Landing" src="https://res.cloudinary.com/diup4rbeu/image/upload/v1683586325/FemaxSS_lpdooa.png" width="320">